 - recording or mapping

 - preparation of a conservation management plan.

-Promotional projects must also relate to a place or object, and may involve publication of promotional material, and heritage festivals and events.
+Promotional projects must also relate to a place or object, and may involve publication of promotional material, and interpretive signage.

 You can apply if you are any of the following:

 - a community group, including an Aboriginal organisation.